Mirris/Miroslav-Hons---Monte-Carlo-in-GRC/readme.md

 # Sample of Monte Carlo simulation within GRC

 This scipt has been created to support original assumptions of author to demonstrate probability calculations of Key Risk Indicators crystalizing from process innovations.
-Sampled code represents loans assets distribugion in banking industry from two competitive offers of process innovations.
-First part of code is dedicated to search for mean and standard deviation in estimating single loan probability of operating success or failure.
-Second part of code uses probability of operational success and runs a 3 year performance simulation, providing estimated assets throughput of each proposed innovation model.
+Sampled code represents loans assets distribution in banking industry, while evaluating two competitive offers of process innovations.
+* First part of code is dedicated to search for mean and standard deviation in estimating single loan probability of operating success or failure.
+* Second part of code uses probability of operational success and runs a 3 year performance simulation.
+Simuation is finalised with provided estimates on assets throughput distribution of each proposed innovation model.

 ## Getting Started